Potable and Recycled Water Storage Reservoirs

 Potable Water System

-The District operates and maintains approximately 150 miles of water mains, 3,020 fire hydrants and 13,500 customer service connections.
+The District operates and maintains approximately 219 miles of potable water mains, 18 miles of recycled water mains, 1,650 fire hydrants and 13,500 customer service connections.

-The District has a total of 8 pump stations consisting of 22 pumps pumping water to various elevations throughout our service area.
+The District has a total of 8 booster pump stations consisting of 22 booster pumps pumping water to various elevations throughout our service area.

 Emergency Power Sources